BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

 DataPath
 ---------

-A DataPath is a complex class that describes the path to a :ref:`DataObject` within the DataStructure_ .
+A DataPath is a simplnx class that describes the path to a :ref:`DataObject` within the DataStructure_ .
 The path is constructed as a python list of string objects.
 For example if we have a top level group called **MyGroup** and a `DataArray<DataArray>` called *Euler Angles* within that group the **DataPath** object that would be constructed is the following